tarasyukin/Study-Projects/Journal-Club/2022/Lee-etal-2022/Research/2022_Lee_Martino_Bismark_Bentley_IMJ_Older_people_living_in_squalor.md

 %% some studies may not have a clear control population %%

 ## Outcome

+Key assertions based on principilism.
+1. Cognition
+  - There is a preponderance of executive dysfunction, not always rising to level of dementia
+  - There is an associated with alcohol abuse/misuse [^gleason2015] - other substances not discussed

 %% what was the raw results of the study %%